OSGeo/gdal/doc/source/user/vector_data_model.rst

 .. note::

    Earlier versions of GDAL represented vector datasets using the :cpp:class:`OGRDataSource` class.
-This class has been maintained for backwards compatability but is functionally equivalent to a :cpp:class:`GDALDataset` for vector data.
+This class has been maintained for backwards compatibility but is functionally equivalent to a :cpp:class:`GDALDataset` for vector data.

 Drivers
 -------